 In 2010 Building Condition Assessments (BCA) were completed on all social housing properties.
-These BCAs have allowed for the creation of a multi-year consolidated capital repair plan which has been included in the Draft 2011 Budget.
+These BCA's have allowed for the creation of a multi-year consolidated capital repair plan which was included in the 2012 Budget.

 The staff used the multi-year consolidated capital repair plan to determine the amount of annual contribution required to set a minimum amount to be retained in the Public Housing Capital Repair Committed Reserve.
 Based on the BCAs, an annual contribution of \$405,537 is required in order to maintain the existing Public Housing stock.
 This would mean an additional annual contribution of \$79,880 by this DSB.
-At the October 2010 Board meeting, the Board passed a resolution asking that the Ministry of Municipal Affairs and Housing fund the shortfall and this increase was not included in the 2011 estimates.
+At the October 2010 Board meeting, the Board passed a resolution asking that the Ministry of Municipal Affairs and Housing fund the shortfall and this increase was not included in the 2012 Budget.